GaetanLepage/phd-manuscript/sections/5_rl/4_results/tables/maps_comparison.typ

   kind: table,
   caption: flex-caption(
     short: [
-      Navigation performance when using different reward strategies.
+      Navigation performance when using different cost functions.
     ],
     long: [
-      Navigation performance when using different reward strategies.
+      Navigation performance when using different cost functions.
-      In the first scenario, the episode is never stopped, no matter what the agent does.
-      Early stopping, however, means stopping the episode when the agent is close enough to the source.
-      In the last case, we additionally grant the agent a bonus in the final step's reward.
+      The agent is trained with the two variants of the cost #wer-cost and #analytical-cost.
+      All policies are then evaluated on the same #wer-cost;-based target environment.
+      #gaet[
+        Is it interesting to keep the "baseline" policies?
+I don't think so.
+      ]
     ],
   ),
 )